Priority landing page

 Role-based Chain of Responsibility controls, evidence, and SMS expectations.

-What Chain of Responsibility training should achieve
+What Is Chain of Responsibility Training?

 Operational message set